coding-panda/panda-pods-repeater-field/README.txt

 * fix: Fixed the problem that the trash, save and edit buttons had to be clicked twice on mobiles to work.
 * add: some styling for the load more div.
 * add: Integration with Simpods Area Field.
+* add: Remove all tags from label outputs for security purpose and limit the label characters to 80.
+If a label contains images, videos, audio, shortcodes display relevant icons.

 == Upgrade Notice ==